MicrosoftDocs/power-automate-docs/articles/how-tos-restore-deleted-flow.md

 ## Restore deleted flows with PowerShell

-In this section, you'll learn about how to restore a deleted flows using PowerShell.
+In this section, you'll learn about how to restore deleted flows using PowerShell.

 ### Prerequisites for PowerShell